Bolt Weight Calculator

 2

 Input the nominal diameter and bolt length in mm or inches.
 For anchor bolts, also provide the bend (hook) length.
-For eye bolts, specify the lifting eye outer diameter, inner diameter, and ring thickness.
-Toggle between metric and imperial — the calculator handles all conversions.
+For eye bolts, specify the lifting eye ring dimensions.
+Toggle optional nut and washer support with adjustable counts to compute full fastener assembly weight.
+Switch between metric and imperial — the calculator handles all conversions.

 3